hunghuynh1110/PatternAnalysis-2025/recognition/convnext_alzheimer_49384848/README.md

 We adopt **Stochastic Weight Averaging (SWA)** in the final phase of training to improve generalization.
 SWA maintains a running average of model weights sampled near the end of training (here: starting at **80%** of epochs) and evaluates the averaged model at test time.
 This simple change nudges the solution toward a **wider/flatter optimum**, which is linked to better out-of-distribution robustness and smoother loss/accuracy curves [[9]](#swa-izmailov), [[11]](#swa-blog).
 In our PyTorch implementation we use `torch.optim.swa_utils.AveragedModel` and perform a one-pass **BatchNorm statistics update** with `torch.optim.swa_utils.update_bn(train_loader, swa_model)` before saving/evaluating the SWA weights [[10]](#swa-averagedmodel).

+### Early stopping

+We enabled early stopping to prevent overfitting and unnecessary compute by monitoring validation loss each epoch.
+However, past training attempts had shown that it is not really neccessary because of the use of CutMix and MixUp but for longer training epochs, this should be enabled.

+### Hyperparameters
 The main hyperparameters used in the training process are summarized in [Table 2](#hyperparameters)

 <a id="hyperparameters"></a>